Mothergoose31/Lynx-config/README.md

 # Lynx-config

-Lynx is a text-based web browser that helps you look up information quickly while minimizing distractions.
+Lynx is a text-based web browser that helps  minimize distractions.

 ## Setup